Ivan-hor/Ivan-hor/README.md

  - 💬 Ask me for help
  - 📫 How to reach me:  [linkedin](https://www.linkedin.com/in/ivan-karnaukhov/)

  - ⚡ Fun fact: Programmers often debug code by using a rubber duck.
 They explain their code line-by-line to the duck, which helps them find the error.
-This technique is affectionately known as "rubber duck debugging.
+This technique is affectionately known as "rubber duck debugging".

 <!-- 👯 I’m looking to collaborate on ...
   - 🤔 I’m looking for help with